-i.
-If the Board votes to expel, a written notice of expulsion will be mailed to the student/parent/guardian/representative.
-The notice will detail the length of the expulsion, that the expulsion is with services or without services, and where the student will receive educational services, if applicable.
-If the Board vote to expel occurs more than sixty (60) calendar days after the incident giving rise to the expulsion and the delay was not caused by the student's parent/guardian/representative, the length of expulsion will be reduced to reflect all but the first 60 days of the time already spent at an alternative site.

-ii.
-If the Board votes to decline the expulsion, a notification will be sent to the student/parent/guardian/representative and the student will be referred to his/her respective Area Office for placement.

-6. Re-Entry after Expiration of the Expulsion

-a.
-Upon the expiration of the expulsion period, the student's Area Office shall place the student back into the regular education program of the School representative to contact the appropriate Area Office for placement.
-265 266 267 b.
-No student, after expiration of the expulsion, shall be transitioned back to the 268 school where the incident meriting expulsion occurred unless the principal of 269 the school is first notified and given the option of accepting the student back into that school.
+238 will detail the length of the expulsion, that the expulsion is with services or without services, and where the student will receive 239 240 educational services, if applicable.
+The length of expulsion will be reduced to reflect time already spent at an alternative site, 241 unless the Board votes otherwise (such as if the offense is a 242 243 violent act listed in Policy 5.1814).
+244 ii.
+If the Board votes to decline the expulsion, a notification will be sent to the student/parent/quardian/representative and the 245 student will be referred to his/her respective Area Office for 246 247 placement.
+248 6.
+Re-Entry after Expiration of the Expulsion 249 a.
+Upon the expiration of the expulsion period, the student's Area Office shall 250 determine educational placement. place the student back into the regular education program of the School District.
+It is the responsibility of the 251 252 student and his/her parent/guardian or representative to contact the 253 appropriate Area Office for placement.
+254 b.
+No student, after expiration of the expulsion, shall be transitioned back to 255 the school where the incident meriting expulsion occurred unless the 256 principal of the school is first notified and given the option of accepting the 257 student back into that school.
 In accordance with the Fla.
-Stat. §§ 1002.20(5) and 270 271 1006.13(5), students who have been victims of certain felony offenses by 272 other students, as well as the siblings of the student victims, may need to be 273 kept separated from the student offender at school and during school 274 transportation.
-275 276 STATUTORY AUTHORITY: §§ 1001.41(2); 1001.43(1), 1006.07, 1006.09(1)(c)2.
-277 LAWS IMPLEMENTED: §§ 1001.43(1)(e), 1002.20; 1006.07; 1006.08; 1006.09(1)(c)2; 1006.13, Fla.
+Stat. §§ 258 1002.20(5) and 1006.13(5), students who have been victims of certain 259 felony offenses by other students, as well as the siblings of the student 260 victims, may need to be kept separated from the student offender at 261 school and during school transportation.
+262 c.
+In the interest of academic achievement re-entry from an expulsion shall 263 occur at the end of a marking period, whenever practical at the discretion 264 of the Area Superintendent.
+265 7.
+Felony Suspension 266 a.
+Felony Suspension proceedings may be initiated against any enrolled 267 student who is formally charged with a felony, or with a delinguent act which would be a felony if committed by an adult, by a proper prosecuting 268 269 attorney for an incident which allegedly occurred on property other than 270 public school property.
+271 b.
+A Felony Suspension requires an adverse impact on the educational 272 program, discipline, or welfare in the school in which the student is enrolled.

+c.
+Felony Suspension proceedings shall be conducted by the Principal/designee, Area Superintendent/designee and may be attended by the student, the parent/guardian, the student's representative or counsel, and any witnesses requested by the student or the principal.

+d.
+Students recommended for a Felony Suspension shall be placed in an alternative education program pending the outcome of court proceedings.
+If the court determines that the student did commit the felony, the Principal may recommend expulsion for up to one (1) year from the date of the felony incident.
+If the court determines that the student did not commit the felony, the student shall be referred to the Area Superintendent for placement.

+STATUTORY §§ 1001.41(2); 1001.43(1), 1006.07, 1006.09(1)(c)2.

+AUTHORITY:

+LAWS §§ 1001.43(1)(e), 1002.20; 1006.07; 1006.08; 1006.09(1)(c)2;

+IMPLEMENTED: 1006.13, Fla.
 Stat.
-278

-District.
-It is the responsibility of the student and his/her parent/guardian or

-279 280 HISTORY: NEW: / /04

-4-ABoard Report May 24, 2004Page 9 of 9
+HISTORY: New: 9/13/2004; //14.

+4C Board Report August 27, 2014 Page 10 of 10

 Legal Signoff:

-The Legal Department has revi sufficient for development by th iewed proposed Policy 5.1817 and finds it legally ne Board.
+The Legal Department has re sufficient for adoption by the eviewed proposed Policy 5.1817 and finds it legally Board.

-Attorney
+Attorney Date